 Feng Shui principles state that mimicking the outdoors indoors will put you in a permanent good mood, optimize your health, and gradually improve your life.
 So let’s see bit by bit how each and every part of interiors can contribute to the mental well-being of the employees and boost their performance and mood and positive energy.

-Colour psychology says every colour has a different effect on our subconscious mind and has the capacity to evoke certain emotions and feelings.
+Colour psychology says every colour has a different effect on our subconscious mind and has the capacity to evoke certain emotions and feelings with 5 rules for successful commercial interiors.
 So the best colours to choose for a workplace will be:

 - Orange: Offers a jolt of energy and innovation.
 It’s best used as a contrasting colour because too much can leave people feeling overwhelmed.